Up to 50% off sofas & mattresses — limited‑time deals.

 Comfort 4.1 Firm and responsive, not sink-in soft.

-Durability 4.5 Materials feel tight and well-constructed.
+Durability 4.5 Materials felt tight and well constructed.

 Joybird Bryant